UNIVERSITY OF MINNESOTA

 12.06, 12.10, 12.12, 12.14, 12.15

-Midterm exam 2 Wed Nov 13 Midterm 2 will appear here in PDF,
+Midterm exam 2 Wed Nov 13 Midterm 2, to be turned in at the class Canvas site.

 Homework 5 Wed Nov 27 From Garrett's text: